pengweiqhca/Xunit.DependencyInjection/README.md

 ```

 ## Write Microsoft.Extensions.Logging to ITestOutputHelper
-> The call clain must from test case.
+> The call chain must from test case.
 If not, this feature not work.

 ``` C#
 public class Startup